-Weatherford International plc is filing this Amendment No. 1 to the General Form for Registration of Securities on Form 10 to register its ordinary shares, par value \$0.001 per share ("Ordinary Shares"), pursuant to Section 12(b) of the Exchange Act, because we are seeking to list our Ordinary Shares on The Nasdaq Stock Market LLC ("Nasdaq").
-We have filed a listing application to list our Ordinary Shares on Nasdaq under the symbol "WFRD".
+Weatherford International plc is filing this General Form for Registration of Securities on Form 10 to register its ordinary shares, par value \$0.001 per share ("Ordinary Shares"), pursuant to Section 12(b) of the Exchange Act, because we are seeking to list our Ordinary Shares on The Nasdaq Stock Market LLC ("Nasdaq").
+We currently expect to file a listing application to list our Ordinary Shares on Nasdaq under the symbol "WFRD".
 We refer to the initial listing of our Ordinary Shares on Nasdaq throughout this registration statement as the "listing."